dylanrandle/dylanrandle.github.io/index.md

 ![headshot](pics/headshot.jpg)

-My name is Dylan Randle and I am studying for my masters in Data Science at Harvard University, in the School of Engineering & Applied Sciences.
-I am also currently conducting research in physics-aware neural networks under the supervision of Pavlos Protopapas and David Sondak.
-This summer, I am excited to be working as a Data Scientist at Amazon Robotics.
+My name is Dylan Randle and I am currentlystudying for my masters in Data Science at Harvard University.
+Previously I worked as a Data Scientist as Hubdoc.
+Before that, I studied Industrial Engineering & Operations Research at UC Berkeley.

 ## Projects